ananyapal/Propaganda-Technique-Analysis-2021/README.md

 # Analysis of Newspaper Propaganda Biases

 We present a system which visualizes newspaper biases on the basis of propaganda techniques using PRTA API.
-The system is an unbrella containing two applications, a JS frontend powered by d3.js and a flask backend.
+The system is an umbrella containing two applications, a JS frontend powered by d3.js and a flask backend.

 The JS frontend can be hosted on a simple live server.
 We recommend a VS code live server or a live python http server using
 ```sh